AmirAvalon/IE-Project/README.md

 - get a token for your bot from https://t.me/BotFather and write it in config/config.ini

 ## How to work with database
-- for see `database.db` file, use : https://sqliteonline.com
+- for checking `database.db` file, use : https://sqliteonline.com
 - for first run, you should ignore `database.db`